 The beaches here are small – but this helps to keep the crowds away.

 There are enough family-run tavernas and seafood restaurants that you can eat out somewhere different every night for a fortnight.
-It’s also a good base if you want to rent a car as there are plenty of beaches to explore in the area and it’s only a 15-minute drive to Rethymno.
+It’s also a good base if you want to rent a car as there are plenty of beaches to explore in the wider area and it’s only a 15-minute drive to Rethymnon.

-Transfer time: 55 minutes from Heraklion International airport.
+Transfer time: 55 minutes from Heraklion International Airport.

 A lively beach town, the resort of Bali is set around a handful of coves in a scenic bay.
 It’s a busy tourist town dominated by resort hotels, with a small harbour and 4 organised beaches, and is packed with pretty bougainvillaea and colourful sun loungers.